bikalbasnet/docker-phpunit/readme.md

-# Docker container to run phpunit on the fly
+# Docker container to run phpunit development

 This docker container allows you run phpunit tests on the fly.